-Recovery is hard work.
+Recovery is worth it but it is hard work.
 It takes time and constant dedication.
 It will stretch and reshape you physically, mentally and emotionally.
 Sometimes you’ll feel like you’re on the chopping block, and other times you’ll feel like you’re on top of the world.

 1. Reconnect with Family